YerramshettySantosh/GRIP-Task-1_-Linear-Regression/README.md

 # GRIP-Task-1_-Linear-Regression

-Prediction using supervised ML.
+Linear Regression with Python Scikit Learn

 Predict the percentage of an student based on the no. of study hours.
-This is a simple linear regression code as it involves just 2 variables.
+This is a simple linear regression code as it involves just 2 variables Hours and Scores.

 Get the data from the url : http://bit.ly/w-data